132nd-vWing/ATRM_Brief/README.md

 ## Welcome to Op IRON SHIELD

 The 132nd Virtual Wing is deployed to the Persian Gulf in a capacity to provide assurance to the local area.
-Whilst deployed, the Wing will conduct training exercises and, if necessary, provie a reactionary defensive capacity for the local area.
+Whilst deployed, the Wing will conduct training exercises and, if necessary, provide a reactionary defensive capacity for the local area.

 ### Important information